BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/PuzzleCoding.md

 ### Encode a puzzle

 1. Create a ``Grid`` and populate it with the clues, solutions & candidates of your model.
-2. Create a puzzle coder with the grid and any other model data relevant to the puzzle type.
+2. Create a puzzle coder with the grid and any other data relevant to the puzzle type.
 3. Call the ``PuzzleCoder/encode(using:)`` method of the coder to generate the encoded string.

 @Snippet(path: "PuzzleCoding/Snippets/UsageEncode")